GDPR

 ICS

-Vandenilio technologijos (3) Biologinės dirvožemio savybės (1) Kiti su dirvožemio kokybe susiję standartai (1) Additive manufacturing (1) Advanced ceramics (3) Aerospace electric equipment and systems (2) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Alkaline secondary cells and batteries (4) Aluminium products (2) Anaesthetic, respiratory and reanimation equipment (4) Automatic controls for household use (2) Binders.
-Sealing materials (2) Biobased products (1) Bolts, screws, studs (1) Brazing and soldering (1) Cables (1) Cableway equipment (1) Cereals, pulses and derived products (3) Chemical analysis of metals (1) Chemical laboratories.
-Laboratory equipment (1) Components and accessories in general (1) Components for rotating machines (1) Construction of railways (1) Copper products (1) Corrosion of metals (1) Crash protection and restraint systems (5) Dental materials (5) Diagnostic equipment (1) Domestic safety (1) Earthworks.
+Žemės ūkis (Žodynai) (2) Dirvožemio kokybė ir dirvotyra.
+Bendrieji dalykai (1) Adhesives (1) Aerospace electric equipment and systems (1) Agricultural machines and equipment in general (2) Alarm and warning systems (1) Alkaline secondary cells and batteries (2) Aluminium products (2) Aluminium structures (3) Application of information technology in general (1) Binders.
+Sealing materials (1) Biobased products (1) Biology.
+Botany.
+Zoology (1) Body care equipment (1) Bolts, screws, studs (1) Brazing and soldering (1) Bridge construction (1) Cement.
+Gypsum.
+Lime.
+Mortar (1) Check valves (1) Chemical analysis of metals (1) Chemical laboratories.
+Laboratory equipment (3) Cleaning appliances (2) Construction of railways (1) Cookware, cutlery and flatware (1) Copper products (1) Corrosion of metals (1) Dental equipment (1) Dental instruments (2) Dental materials (5) Dentistry in general (1) Domestic safety (2) Earthworks.
 Excavations.
 Foundation construction.
-Underground works (2) Electric furnaces (2) Electric heaters (1) Electric tools (1) Electrical and electronic equipment (1) Electrical apparatus for explosive atmospheres (2) Electrical engineering in general (1) Electricity supply systems (1) Electroacoustics (2) Electronics (Vocabularies) (1) Equipment for petroleum and natural gas industries in general (3) Examination of water in general (1) Explosives.
-Pyrotechnics and fireworks (6) External sewage systems (1) Fertilizers (10) Fibre optic interconnecting devices (2) Fibres and cables (5) Finances.
+Underground works (1) Electric road vehicles (1) Electrical and electronic equipment (1) Electrical and electronic testing (1) Electrical apparatus for explosive atmospheres (2) Electricity supply systems (1) Explosives.
+Pyrotechnics and fireworks (2) Extraction and processing of petroleum and natural gas (2) Fasteners in general (1) Ferrous alloys in general (1) Fertilizers (18) Fibre optic interconnecting devices (2) Fibres and cables (6) Finances.
 Banking.
 Monetary systems.
-Insurance (1) Fissile materials and nuclear fuel technology (1) Fluid systems and components for general use (Vocabularies) (1) Footwear (1) Fruits and derived products (2) Fuses and other overcurrent protection devices (7) Gas supply systems (1) Gases for industrial application (1) Geology.
+Insurance (1) Fire protection (1) Fish and fishery products (1) Floor coverings (2) Fuses and other overcurrent protection devices (6) Gas cylinders (1) Gas supply systems (1) Gases for industrial application (1) General purpose pallets (1) Geology.
 Meteorology.
-Hydrology (1) Geometrical Product Specification (GPS) (2) Glass in building (1) Heat pumps (1) Hoses and hose assemblies (1) Ignitability and burning behaviour of materials and products (1) Immunity (2) Indoor sports equipment (2) Information technology (IT) in general (3) Inland navigation vessels (1) Insulation systems (1) IT applications in building and construction industry (1) IT applications in health care technology (2) IT applications in trade (3) IT applications in transport (3) IT Security (11) Ladders (1) Laminated sheets (1) Lamps in general (1) Leather and furs (2) Leisure and tourism in general (1) Lifts.
-Escalators (1) Low voltage switchgear and controlgear (4) Maintenance services.
-Facilities management (1) Management systems (1) Materials and articles in contact with foodstuffs (2) Medical equipment in general (2) Medical microbiology (1) Non-destructive testing (3) Non-destructive testing of metals (1) Non-ferrous alloys in general (1) Nuclear power plants.
-Safety (1) On-board equipment and instruments (2) Other semiconductor devices (1) Other wood-based panels (1) Outdoor and water sports equipment (1) Paper and board (2) Petroleum products and natural gas handling equipment (1) Petroleum products in general (2) Pipeline components and pipelines in general (4) Plastics pipes (1) Pollution, pollution control and conservation (2) Power transmission and distribution lines (1) Power transmission and distribution networks in general (1) Pressure regulators (2) Printed circuits and boards (1) Public buildings (2) Pumps and motors (1) Railway engineering in general (1) Railway rolling stock in general (2) Reactor engineering (1) Rectifiers.
+Hydrology (1) Geometrical Product Specification (GPS) (2) Glass in building (1) Governance and ethics (1) Harvesting equipment (1) Implants for surgery, prosthetics and orthotics (1) Industrial process measurement and control (1) Information technology (IT) in general (1) Inland navigation vessels (1) Installations and equipment for waste disposal and treatment (1) Iron and steel forgings (1) Iron and steel products in general (1) IT applications in building and construction industry (3) IT applications in health care technology (2) IT applications in trade (2) IT applications in transport (1) IT Security (8) Laboratory medicine in general (1) Laminated sheets (1) Laundry appliances (1) Leather and furs (2) Luminaires (1) Maintenance services.
+Facilities management (1) Materials for aerospace construction in general (1) Measurement of electrical and magnetic quantities (1) Measurement of volume, mass, density, viscosity (1) Mechanical structures for electronic equipment (2) Mechanical testing of metals (1) Medical equipment in general (1) Medical microbiology (1) Metallurgy (Vocabularies) (1) Mineral materials and products (2) Noise emitted by machines and equipment (2) Non-destructive testing (2) Nuclear power plants.
+Safety (1) Nuts (2) Organic coatings (1) Other construction materials (4) Other equipment related to power transmission and distribution networks (2) Other products of the chemical industry (1) Other wood-based panels (1) Outdoor and water sports equipment (1) Paints and varnishes (2) Passenger and cabin equipmen (1) Petroleum products in general (3) Plastics in general (1) Plastics pipes and fittings for non fluid use (1) Pollution, pollution control and conservation (4) Power transmission and distribution lines (1) Power transmission and distribution networks in general (1) Product life-cycles (1) Products of the chemical industry (1) Pumps and motors (1) Purchasing.
+Procurement.
+Logistics (1) Radiation protection (1) Railway rolling stock in general (1) Raw skins, hides and pelts (1) Rectifiers.
 Converters.
-Stabilized power supply (2) Recycling (1) Road construction (1) Rotating machinery in general (2) Safety of machinery (5) Semiconductor devices in general (3) Sensory analysis (2) Services for companies (1) Services for consumers (1) Small craft (2) Small kitchen appliances (1) Software (1) Solar energy engineering (2) Solid fuel heaters (1) Solid fuels (1) Steels (1) Sterilized packaging (4) Sterilizing equipment (1) Surface preparation (2) Surface treatment (1) Switches (1) Technical product documentation (1) Telecommunications in general (1) TELECOMMUNICATIONS.
+Stabilized power supply (1) Recycling (2) Respiratory protective devices (1) Rotating machinery in general (1) Safety of machinery (5) Screw threads (1) Seismic and vibration protection (1) Semiconductor devices in general (2) Small kitchen appliances (1) Software (1) Solar energy engineering (1) Steel pipes and tubes for specific use (2) Steel structures (1) Steels (1) Sterilizing equipment (1) Switches (1) Syringes, needles and catheters (3) Technical aspects (5) Technical product documentation (1) Telecommunications in general (1) TELECOMMUNICATIONS.
 AUDIO AND VIDEO ENGINEERING (11) Telecontrol.
-Telemetering (7) Test conditions and procedures in general (1) Textile fibres in general (1) Trade.
-Commercial function.
-Marketing (1) Trailing stock (1) Transfusion, infusion and injection equipment (3) Ventilation and air-conditioning systems (1) Vessels and containers mounted on vehicles (1) Water heating equipment (1) Waxes, bituminous materials and other petroleum products (2) Welding, brazing and soldering in general (1) Woodworking machines (1)
+Telemetering (7) Textile fibres in general (1) Thermistors (1) Trailing stock (1) Transfusion, infusion and injection equipment (3) Ventilators.
+Fans.
+Air-conditioners (1) Water heating equipment (2) Welding equipment (2) Welding, brazing and soldering in general (1) Woodworking machines (3) Workplace atmospheres (1) Writing and transliteration (1)